Uniformly consistent proportion estimation for composite hypotheses via integral equations: "the case of Gamma random variables": Abstract

 \section{Abstract}

-This is the second part of the series on constructing uniformly consistent estimators of the proportion of false null hypotheses via solutions to Lebesgue-Stieltjes integral equations.
-We consider estimating the proportion of random variables for two types of composite null hypotheses: (i) their means or medians belonging to a non-empty, bounded interval; (ii) their means or medians belonging to an unbounded interval that is not the whole real line.
-For each type of composite null hypotheses, uniform consistent estimators of the proportion of false null hypotheses are constructed respectively for random variable that follow Type I location-shift family of distributions and for random variables whose distributions form continuous natural exponential families with separable moments.
-Further, uniformly consistent estimators of the proportion induced by a function of bounded variation on a non-empty, bounded interval are provided for the two types of random variables mentioned earlier.
-For each proposed estimator, its uniform consistency class and speed of convergence are provided under independence. \textit{Keywords}: Bessel functions; Composite null hypothesis; Dirichlet integral; Lebesgue-Stieltjes integral equations; natural exponential family; proportion of false null hypotheses \textit{MSC 2010 subject classifications}: Primary 35C05, 60E05; Secondary 60F10.
+We consider estimating the proportion of random variables for two types of composite null hypotheses: (i) the means of the random variables belonging to a non-empty, bounded interval; (ii) the means of the random variables belonging to an unbounded interval that is not the whole real line.
+For each type of composite null hypotheses, uniformly consistent estimators of the proportion of false null hypotheses are constructed for random variables whose distributions are members of the Gamma family.
+Further, uniformly consistent estimators of certain functions of a bounded null on the means are provided for the random variables mentioned earlier.
+These functions are continuous and of bounded variation.
+The estimators are constructed via solutions to Lebesgue-Stieltjes integral equations and harmonic analysis, do not rely on a concept of p-value, and have various applications. \keywords{Composite null hypothesis \and harmonic analysis \and Lebesgue-Stieltjes integral equations \and proportion of false null hypotheses}